Warning: this interview contains season three spoilers.

 Yeah it’s awful [slight line break]… as a group where we never know what’s going to happen at the start of a season, because we’re not tipped off in those ways, we know when the script is delivered that some of your great friends just have to go.
 Likewise Michael Rooker, he’s a great friend of mine and I was sorry to see him go as well and Dallas Roberts who played Milton, these are all people I’d become very close to.

-It’s a really hard thing and it’s very difficult to explain without sounding flippant really, you know it does take its toll on you because you get circumstances of where we film and the conditions we film in where we have a lot of friendships and look after each other and trust each other, so when one of us goes it’s a really horrible time.
+It’s a really hard thing and it’s very difficult to explain without sounding flippant really, you know it does take its toll on you because you get circumstances of where we movie and the conditions we movie in where we have a lot of friendships and look after each other and trust each other, so when one of us goes it’s a really horrible time.

 It’s such a great cast too, with uniformly strong performances that really must be a great environment to work in…